avdao/Node-JS-Project-Web-Shop-/README.md

 First of all go to :
 - npm install

-And after that you can run:
+and after that you can run:
 - npm start